hm37-blip/EDX_Intern_project/README.md

 Listing Dataset: 756,095 total records.

-3. Critical Missing Data (100% Nulls)
+2. Critical Missing Data (100% Nulls)

 Through a full-missing value scan, we identified 5 fields that contain zero valid data across both datasets.
 These "Ghost Fields" have been earmarked for immediate removal to reduce memory overhead:
 Common 100% Missing Fields: **FireplacesTotal**, **AboveGradeFinishedArea**, **ElementarySchoolDistrict**, **MiddleOrJuniorSchoolDistrict**, **CoveredSpaces**.

-4. High-Value Field Integrity
+3. High-Value Field Integrity

 Conversely, we verified the integrity of core metrics required for market analysis.
 The following fields showed exceptionally high completion rates:

-ClosePrice: Only 4 rows missing in the Sold dataset (0.0008% missing rate), validating its use as a primary KPI.
+**ClosePrice**: Only 4 rows missing in the Sold dataset (0.0008% missing rate), validating its use as a primary KPI.

-LivingArea / PostalCode: Highly complete, ensuring accuracy for Price-per-SqFt and geographic trend analysis.
+**LivingArea** / **PostalCode**: Highly complete, ensuring accuracy for Price-per-SqFt and geographic trend analysis.

-5. Redundancy & Conflict Resolution
+4. Redundancy & Conflict Resolution

-We identified systematic redundancy in the API export (e.g., Latitude vs. Latitude.1).
+During the data auditing phase, we performed a comprehensive Column-to-Column Collision Test on the 84 source fields to address systematic mirroring issues arising from the API export process.

+   a.
+Audit Discovery & Differential Analysis
+Using the Python .equals() algorithm for row-by-row validation, we identified a significant structural divergence between the two master tables:

+SOLD Dataset: Demonstrated high structural integrity with zero 100% matching mirror fields.

+LISTING Dataset: Exhibited a consistent Suffix Mirroring (.1) pattern, with 11 pairs of fields identified as 100% redundant.

+   b.
+Redundancy Inventory
-Technical Decision: In the cleaning pipeline, we retain the original field and drop the .1 suffix mirrors to maintain a clean data schema.
+To optimize the schema, we retained the original fields and flagged the following .1 suffixed columns for pruning:

+Core Transaction KPIs:

+LivingArea (vs LivingArea.1)

+ListPrice (vs ListPrice.1)

+DaysOnMarket (vs DaysOnMarket.1)

+CloseDate (vs CloseDate.1)

+Geographic & Location Data:

+Latitude (vs Latitude.1)

+Longitude (vs Longitude.1)

+UnparsedAddress (vs UnparsedAddress.1)

+PropertyType (vs PropertyType.1)

+Personnel & Office Metadata:

+ListAgentFirstName (vs ListAgentFirstName.1)

+ListAgentLastName (vs ListAgentLastName.1)

+BuyerOfficeName (vs BuyerOfficeName.1)

+   c.
+Technical Decision & Implementation

+Strategy Selection: Strategic Selection (Drop Mirrors).
+Since the redundant columns provided no incremental information (no complementary null values), complex merging logic was rejected in favor of a clean prune.

+Execution: The logic_cleaning.py pipeline automatically identifies and drops all columns ending in .1 using regex pattern matching.

+Impact: This reduction decreased the field count by approximately 13%, significantly lowering memory overhead and eliminating dimension ambiguity during downstream Tableau visualization.